Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

 - (new) int getRowNum(PVector v)
   - Given the center position (centerY) and the displacement (v), returns the corresponding rowNum in board
 - (new) int getColNum(PVector v)
+- (new) displayGhost()
+  - Displays where the block would go if it was hard dropped

 ## Board
 ### Fields